-Vacation 2014: again, a week in Vienna, the city that caught my attention and heart when I visited two years ago (do a search on my blog, loads of posts available about that trip!).
+Vacation 2014: again, a week in Vienna, the city that caught my attention and heart when I visited two years ago (do a search, loads of posts available about that trip!).

 I started the day without a clear plan, just walk into the city and let's see what happens.